-We conclude that the metastable $\gamma$ -Fe ${50}$ Rh ${50}$ nanoparticles produced by laser ablation in liquid can be processed into the stable B2-phase by annealing.
-XRD and magnetometry results show the beginning of a transformation from the $\gamma$ -phase to the B2-phase at a temperature of ca. 550 K, whereas at around 723 K the characteristic FeRh thermal hysteresis starts to develop.
-At 1000 K, 90% of the nanoparticles are in the B2-state.
-Temperature-dependent magnetization measurements indicate a broadened AFM/FM transition, especially upon cooling to the AFM state, while M(H) curves recorded upon increasing sample temperature verified the field-induced transition to the FM-state, increasing the magnetization by an additional ~ 10%.
-Surprisingly, Mössbauer measurements display that about 50% of the annealed sample undergo the Fe ${50}$ Rh ${50}$ characteristic AFM-FM transition, with the inflection point of the phase transition detectable at about 400 K. This apparent contradiction of the material fraction involved in the phase transition possibly originates from structural disorder and spin frustration.
-High-temperature TEM measurements confirm that there are no morphological changes or elemental segregation.
+We conclude that the metastable γ-Fe50Rh50 nanoparticles produced by laser ablation in liquid can be processed into the stable B2-phase by annealing.
+XRD and magnetometry results show the beginning of a transformation from the γ-phase to the B2-phase at a temperature of ca. 550 K, whereas at around 723 K the characteristic FeRh thermal hysteresis starts to develop.
+At 1000 K, 90 % of the nanoparticles are in the B2-state.
+Temperature-dependent magnetization measurements indicate a broadened AFM/FM transition, especially upon cooling to the AFM state, while M(H) curves recorded upon increasing sample temperature verified the field-induced transition to the FM-state, increasing the magnetization by an ~10 %.
+Surprisingly, additional Mössbauer measurements display that about 50 % of the annealed sample undergo the Fe50Rh50 characteristic AFM-FM transition, with the inflection point of the phase transition detectable at about 400 K. This apparent contradiction of the material fraction involved in the phase transition possibly originates from structural disorder and spin frustration.
+Hightemperature TEM measurements confirm that there are no morphological changes and elemental segregation.
 The heating experiments were effectively transferred to the laser sintering process showing the potential for 2D-printing.
-The conversion to B2-FeRh after laser sintering was indicated by TEM as well as by the magnetization increase measured, showing the potential of our method to produce magnetocaloric structures.
+Also considering that the field-induced phase transition was detected in the 2Dsintered structures, this confirms a promising path for the production of magnetocaloric structures.